 This module is assessed by two essays(one on ethical theory and one on applied ethics), and a legal case presentation.

 In this module you will be introduced to the various kinds of methodology used in medical ethics and law, covering the following key skills:

-How to analyse and construct a good argument
+- How to analyse and construct an argument

-Empirical methods in bioethics (how to integrate empirical and ethical analysis)
+- Empirical methods in bioethics (and how to integrate empirical and ethical analysis)

 This module is assessed by two mini-assignments (essay planning and analysing and analogy), an interview based empirical bioethics project, contribution to a formal debate, and a research protocol.